TheOdinProject/curriculum/ruby_on_rails/active_record_basics/migrations.md

 ### How to run migrations

-Migrations are just a script, so how do you tell Rails to run that script and actually execute the code to create your table and update your database's schema?
-By using the `$ rails db:migrate` command, which runs any migrations that haven't yet been run.
-Rails knows this because it keeps track of which migrations have been run (using timestamps) behind the scenes.
-When you run that command, Rails will execute the proper SQL code to set up your database table and you can go back to actually building the website.
+To complete the migration and actually apply the changes to the schema, use the `$ rails db:migrate` command, which runs any migrations that haven’t yet been run.
+Rails knows if a migration has been run because each migration is a file whose filename has a timestamp in it.
+When you run that command, Rails will execute the proper SQL code to set up your database table, and you can go back to actually building the website.

 ### Why migrations are useful